Crisis Response Toolkit: Responding to Children, Youth and Families

 - Provide rationale for sending mobile and not using lower- or higher-level response.

-MOBILE TEAM
+MOBILE CRISIS RESPONSE TEAM

 - Have you asked about all relevant identifying and contact information?